Registered Nursing Associate in Science Degree

 PROGRAM CODE: 1S03785

 The Registered Nursing Associate in Science Degree educates nursing students for patient/client services in a variety of health care settings.
 Clinical experience in hospitals and other health care agencies is correlated with classroom instruction.
 At the satisfactory completion of all courses and the specified general education requirements, the individual will receive an Associate in Science degree and will be eligible for the National Licensing Exam (NCLEX).
-This degree requires a total of 76-78 units.
+This degree requires a total of 65 units in addition to other general education requirements.

 BIOL 231 CGeneral Human Anatomy 14